 Head Coach

 Head Coach Mack has been playing volleyball competitively for 12 years and played club for 6 years.
 She is currently playing college volleyball at Midland University and loving it!
 Mack has been coaching for a few years now, which has deepened her love of sharing her passion for volleyball with others.
-Her goal as a coach is to build her players skill level and create a positive learning environment to be able to develop her athletes skills.
+Coach Mack has been with Envy Volleyball since 2024, and her goal as a coach is to build her players skill level and create a positive learning environment to be able to develop her athletes skills.

 Volleyball has played a pivotal role in shaping Mack’s character and providing her with valuable life lessons.
 Mack believes each player should feel supported, valued, and empowered to overcome challenges both on and off the court, and she wants to encourage those beliefs this upcoming season.
 Through playing volleyball she’s developed a strong connection to it, and coaching club has provide a way for her to stay involved during her favorite season and hopefully impact a few athletes along the way.